mananmonga/Applied_Crypto_Spring_2020_Project_Signal/README.md

     3. m = "Hello World!" is the hardcoded strong we choose to MAC as an example, this can be replaced with any string of your choice.

     4. We test the verify function after generating a Message Authentication Code.

+    5. The PrimeNumberGenerator uses the Miller-Rabin primality test to generate large primes.
+We have borrowed a portion of this code from various StackOverflow posts and combined it with some of our own to generate primes of the size that we need.

 The logic for the algebraic MAC is contained in "AlgebraicMAC.py" and it has 3 primary functions: